FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/symfony-http-cache.rst

 about.
 You can disable subscribers, or customize how they are instantiated.

-If you do not need all subscribers, or need to register some yourself to customize their behaviour, overwrite ``getOptions`` and return the right bitmap in ``fos_default_subscribers``.
+If you do not need all subscribers, or need to register some yourself to customize their behavior, overwrite ``getOptions`` and return the right bitmap in ``fos_default_subscribers``.
 Use the constants provided by the cache kernel::

     public function getOptions()